BastilleBSD/bastille/docs/chapters/subcommands/rdr.rst

     # bastille rdr dev1 clear
     nat cleared

-`bastille rdr` includes 3 options.
+The rdr command includes 3 additional options.

--i - Set a non-default interface on which to create the rdr rule.
+  -i | - Set a non-default interface on which to create the rdr rule.

--s - Limit the source IP on the rdr rule.
+  -s | - Limit the source IP on the rdr rule.

--d - Limit the destination IP on the rdr rule.
+  -d | - Limit the destination IP on the rdr rule.

 .. code-block:: shell